Ma*Shuqa Mira Murjan

 Here is my story of ovarian cancer recovery

 The emotional side effects of an injury or illness can be just as painful as the injury itself.
-It’s O.K. to be sad, but it’s best to realize that worrying and wallowing in self-pity is not a choice that will help you recover and return to dance.
-Here’s how to deal with injury and illness.
+It's okay to be sad, but it's best to realize that worrying and wallowing in self-pity is not a choice that will help you recover and return to dance.
+Here's how to deal with injury and illness.

 Take Control

 Research the illness and look for case histories in addition to medical information.
-Although we can research everything on the internet, I recommend finding a health library and having a health librarian help you research your injury or illness.
-Then, from your research – develop a list of questions regarding surgical options and later decisions about chemotherapy.
-Consider seeking advice from many different health professionals such as health educators in addition to your medical oncology team.
+I recommend finding a health library and having a health librarian help you research your injury or illness.
+Today, via the internet you can access volumes of scientific research data, and relevant information tailored for patient education.
+Consider seeking advice from many different health professionals in addition to your medical oncology team.
+For a more comprehensive view, seek out alternative therapists: nutritionists, chiropractors, herbalists, acupuncturists, and dance/sports rehabilitation therapists for their different perspectives and expertise.
+They can provide information about prognosis, complementary treatment options, and rehabilitation.

 Relaxation and Convalescence

-Set Goals
+Set Goals for Healing and Recovery

 At my first chemotherapy session the week following Rakkasah West, I showed my oncologist my Rakkasah performance on DVD.
-He was aghast as he watched me lift my leg in performance and said “You’re lifting your leg after abdominal surgery!
-I thought I told you it would be eight weeks before you could return to normal activity. ”I would not have met my goals unless I listened to my positive mantra to persevere through the pain.
+He was aghast as he watched me lift my leg in concert and said, "You're lifting your leg after abdominal surgery!
+I thought I told you it would be eight weeks before you could return to normal activity."
+I would not have met my goals without listening to my positive mantra to persevere through the pain.

 Practice Positive Self-Talk

-One effective way to curb negativity is to consciously censor your negative thoughts.
-Anytime a negative thought enters your mind about “what you are missing or what you could do before the health crisis” tell yourself, “I can’t dance because of this illness, I’ll focus on being in control of getting well and return to dance more beautifully than ever.”
-When you give yourself this “positive goal-oriented pep-talk” you’ll take personal responsibility for recovery which will be ever so much more rewarding as you monitor your progress to your goal.
-Either record your thoughts in a daily journal; or establish your webpage at CaringBridge.org.
+One effective way to curb negativity is to censor your negative thoughts consciously.
+Anytime a negative thought enters your mind about "what you are missing or what you could do before the health crisis," tell yourself, "If I can't dance because of this illness, I'll focus on being in control of getting well and return to dance more beautifully than ever."
+When you give yourself this "positive goal-oriented pep-talk," you'll take personal responsibility for recovery, which will be much more rewarding as you monitor your progress toward your goal.

 Values clarification as a behavior change process says that we should verbalize our goals.
-“What you say, you claim and value, you will do.”
-I’ve stayed positive by putting a positive slant on recovery and rehab while discussing ovarian cancer and sharing my experience and information about the difficult-to-detect symptoms of ovarian cancer.
-Early detection is the key to survival and the symptoms are easily missed.
+"What you say, you claim and value, you will do."
+I've stayed positive by putting a positive slant on recovery and rehab while discussing ovarian cancer and sharing my experience and information about the difficult to detect symptoms of ovarian cancer.
+Early detection is the key to survival.
+The signs are easily missed.
 See www.ovarian.org for a list of symptoms.

 I recommend seeking a support group related to your illness.
 It helps to listen to the recovery journey of others and compare notes with your journey.

-Neupogen and Neulasta drugs from Amgen provide a weekly blog sent via email which contains chemotherapy reactions, physical health, and well-being stories shared by other patients taking these medications during chemotherapy.
-It was very helpful to read these shared stories and personal experiences as they provided reassurance of pushing through pain and gives one hope as you read about the next steps and stages of treatment – and physical and mental effects of chemotherapy.
+Nepogen and Neulasta drug providers have a email weekly blog containing chemotherapy reactions, physical health, and well-being stories shared by other patients taking these medications during chemotherapy.
+It was constructive to read these shared stories and personal experiences as they provided reassurance of pushing through pain and gave one hope as you read about the next steps and stages of treatment – and the physical and mental effects of chemotherapy.

 Stay Involved and Seek Support